Department and Program Descriptions

 RUSSIAN

 Studying Russian at Williams is a great way to learn a new language, to open up exciting possibilities for study abroad, and to become part of the close-knit community of Russian speakers on campus.
-Most students begin studying the Russian language in their first year at Williams, but the department also offers a variety of courses taught in English on Russian culture and society.
-Incoming students who have previous experience with the Russian language, either in school or at home, should consult with a Russian professor about which course will work best for them.
+Most students begin studying the Russian language in their first year at Williams, but the department also offers a variety of courses taught in English on Russian and Russophone culture and society.
+Incoming students who have had previous experience with the Russian language, either in school or at home, should consult with a Russian professor about which course will work best for them.

 Major, Certificate